Skip to Content

 The most common question I’m asked by parents visiting New York City is, “What Broadway shows should I see with my teen.”

-It’s a a good question.
+It’s a good question.
 Theater tickets are expensive these days, even off-Broadway.
-And if you see only one play while you’re in the city you want it to be memorable for all the right reasons.
-So choosing a show does require some careful thought.
+And if you see only one play while you’re in the city, you want it to be memorable for all the right reasons.
+So choosing a show requires some careful consideration.

 13 Top Broadway Shows Teens Love